-FINAL REGULATIONS FOR ROOSTER KEEPING IN CONFORMANCE WITH THE REQUIREMENTS OF ARTICLE 9, SECTIONS 4494.1 THROUGH 4494.5, OF CHAPTER 4 - ANIMALS, OF DIVISION 4 - PUBLIC HEALTH, OF THE VENTURA COUNTY ORDINANCE CODE
+FINAL REVISED AND AMENDED REGULATIONS FOR ROOSTER KEEPING IN CONFORMANCE WITH THE REQUIREMENTS OF ARTICLE 9, SECTIONS 4494-1 THROUGH 4494-5, OF CHAPTER 4 - ANIMALS, OF DIVISION 4 - PUBLIC HEALTH, OF THE VENTURA COUNTY ORDINANCE CODE

 - A. AUTHORITY FOR PROMULGATION OF REGULATIONS

 - B. PURPOSE

 - C. FINDINGS

 - D. COMPLIANCE WITH OTHER LAWS AND REGULATIONS

 - E. DEFINITIONS

 - F. ELIGIBILITY FOR ROOSTER KEEPING PERMIT

 - G. APPLICATION PROCESS FOR ROOSTER KEEPING PERMIT

 - H. INSPECTION PROCESS

 - I. PERMITS

 - J. FEES

-- A. AUTHORITY FOR PROMULGATION OF REGULATIONS

-Ventura County Ordinance Code section 4494.3, subdivision (g).
+- A. AUTHORITY FOR PROMULGATION OF REGULATIONS Ventura County Ordinance Code section 4494-3, subdivision (f).

 - B. PURPOSE

-To create a standard procedure for written application, inspection of applicant premises, and issuance of permits for the keeping of roosters within the unincorporated areas of Ventura County in accordance with the criteria of Article 9 - Roosters, of Chapter 4 - Animals, of Division 4 - Public Health of the Ventura County Ordinance Code, sections 4494.1 through 4494.5.
-All approved eligible applicants shall receive written approval in the form of a rooster keeping permit issued by the Ventura County Animal Services Director, or his or her designee, to keep up to 5 roosters of the same breed for a maximum of up to 25 roosters per parcel.
-All other persons are eligible to keep a maximum of 4 roosters per parcel, subject to zoning limits on the number of animals per parcel, without a permit.
+To create a standard procedure for written application, inspection of applicant premises, and issuance of permits when required for the keeping of between 5 and 25 roosters within the unincorporated areas of Ventura County in accordance with the criteria of Article 9 - Roosters, of Chapter 4 - Animals, of Division 4 - Public Health of the Ventura County Ordinance Code, sections 4494-1 through 4494-5.